direct-code-execution/ns-3-dce/doc/source/getting-started.rst

     :caption: Installation of DCE via `bake`
     :linenos:

-    mkdir dce
-    cd dce
     bake.py configure -e dce-linux-$version
+    bake.py check
+    bake.py show
     bake.py download
     bake.py build

-note that dce-linux-$version is the DCE module with a version number.
+Note that dce-linux-$version is the DCE module with a version number.
 If you would like to use the development version of DCE module, you can specify **dce-linux-dev** as a module name for bake.

 Building DCE using WAF